Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 For a postfix increment expression `A++` expression `A` must be [assignable expressions][Assignable expressions].
 Otherwise, it is a compile-time error.

-A postfix increment expression has the same type as the return type of the corresponding `inc` overload variant.
+A postfix increment expression has the same type as its operand expression (`A` in our examples).

 > Note: as the result of `inc` is assigned to `A`, the return type of `inc` must be a subtype of `A`.